 Staff does not anticipate that adverse effects may result with the adoption of this ordinance.
 While the limitations on residential uses and office uses would be modified in ways that better align with the BVCP and simplify use interpretations of office uses, both residential and office uses would continue to have significant limitations to ensure that they do not displace the intended primary role of the industrial districts for industrial uses.
-New limitations on office would incorporate flexibility for existing office businesses and spaces to continue to operate and undergo minor changes such as changing out tenants within established floor area without requiring additional nonconforming use approvals processes.
+New limitations on office would simplify the regulations, are not anticipated to create many nonconforming properties, and would allow for a reasonable size limit for offices to be allowed by-right, with the ability to obtain a Use Review for larger uses.
 The addition of restaurants and retail and personal service uses are also limited to ensure that these are kept at a small-scale, capable of serving the area without significantly displacing industrial uses.